 - Vitamin A-rich foods

-Dried fruit and nuts, such as raisins, figs and almonds are great for your eyes, and they contain plenty of vitamin A. If you soak them together, when eaten in the morning on an empty stomach, the fibre and vitamins contained in this mixture will boost toxin release, which has a positive effect on eye health.
+Dried fruit and nuts, such as raisins, figs and almonds are great for your eyes, and they contain plenty of Vitamin A. If you soak them together, when eaten in the morning on an empty stomach, the fibre and vitamins contained in this mixture will boost toxin release, which has a positive effect on eye health.

 - Antioxidant-rich foods

-Antioxidant rich foods are necessary components of all diets and this is especially so for those who have eye problems.
+Antioxidant-rich foods are necessary components of all diets and this is especially so for those who have eye problems.
 Green tea contains plenty of antioxidants, and these reduce the oxidative damage that could be causing eye problems like macular degeneration, glaucoma and cataracts.
 A study done on retinal cells using polyphenols from green tea showed that they provided protection from UV light, another common challenge to our long-term vision.
 There are lots of antioxidant supplements you can take if you aren’t getting enough from your diet.

 - Copper and Zinc

 Copper is another ally if you’re looking to improve your eyesight.
-This micronutrient has many benefits, not least of which are its antibacterial properties.
+This micronutrient has many benefits, not least of which is its antibacterial properties.
 It’s often used in Ayurveda for this purpose, and copper also works well zinc, another eye-friendly mineral.
-Zinc allows the vitamin A to produce melanin, which can protect your eyes.
+Zinc allows vitamin A to produce melanin, which can protect your eyes.
 It also lessens the chances of developing macular degeneration as you get older.

 - Ginkgo biloba